 After months of staying home, many people are anxious to get back out in the world.
-An important step of the travel pre-planning process is getting tested for COVID-19.
+An important–and now essential–step of the travel planning process is getting tested for COVID-19.
 According to On Call’s Chief Medical Officer, Dr. William Siegart, “A negative COVID-19 test result is certainly not an excuse to let one’s guard down, but it does help reduce the risk of spreading the virus to others.”
-Dr. Siegart says he’s seen an influx of inquiries about COVID-19 testing and travel, so he’s answering some of the most frequently asked questions and sharing some advice with would-be travelers:
+Dr. Siegart says he’s seen an influx of inquiries about COVID-19 testing and travel, especially since the CDC recently rolled out their new COVID-19 testing guidelines for travelers, so he’s answering some of the most frequently asked questions and sharing some advice with would-be travelers:

-Where can travelers find a COVID-19 test before they travel?
+Do travelers need to get tested before leaving the US?
+Where can travelers find a COVID-19 test abroad?

-Dr. Siegart: I advise travelers to first check with their primary care providers, who may know the best options for testing in their area.
+For travelers looking for tests in the US, I advise travelers to first check with their primary care providers, who may know the best options for testing in their area.
 They can also look at their city and state health department websites for local testing information.
 COVID-19 testing is available free of charge at multiple health centers and select pharmacies with which the U.S. Department of Health & Human Services (HSS) has partnered.
-Travelers can also visit HHS’ website for more information about local COVID-19 testing availability: https://www.hhs.gov/coronavirus/community-based-testing-sites/index.html#nh
+Travelers can also visit HHS’ website for more information about local COVID-19 testing availability: https://www.hhs.gov/coronavirus/community-based-testing-sites/index.html#nh.

 Dr. Siegart: COVID-19 tests fall into two general categories: antibody and diagnostic.
 The antibody test determines whether there are antibodies to the virus that causes COVID-19 circulating in one’s blood.
 Ordinarily, antibodies are produced by the immune system in days or weeks following an infection.
 If antibodies are detected in the blood, it may mean someone currently has COVID-19 or that they’ve had the virus recently.
 However, a positive antibody test can also mean an individual was infected with a different coronavirus.
 For this reason, the antibody test is not particularly useful to the person who needs to know whether they are currently infected or not.
 The test may be more useful for public health surveillance and research purposes.